The theology company logo

 CORRELATION -= UNITY

-The common origin of all particles in the universe (by 'big bang' evolution) explains their unity correlation, and so gravitation (?).
+The common origin of all particles in the Universe (by 'big bang' evolution) explains their unity correlation, and so gravitation (?).

 Momentum is vector quantity.
 So is information.
-In our universe momentum has 4 (3?) dimensions (ie degrees of freedom).
+In our Universe momentum has 4 (3?) dimensions (ie degrees of freedom).
 Information can have any number of degrees of freedom, partly depending on how we code the information.

 Sacks: blind people live in a 1-D (temporal) world, translating space into time, whereas sighted people live in 4-D, and it seems almost impossible to make the transition in later life (page 102 sqq).